openstack/hacking/HACKING.rst

 ------------------------
 OpenStack code should become Python 3.x compatible.
 That means all Python 2.x-only constructs or dependencies should be avoided.
-In order to start making code Python 3.x compatible before it can be is fully Python 3.x compatible, we have checks for Python 2.x-only constructs:
+In order to start making code Python 3.x compatible before it can be fully Python 3.x compatible, we have checks for Python 2.x-only constructs:

 - [H231] ``except``.
 Instead of::